 This standard specifies the requirements for water supply, sanitary plumbing and drainage installation and solid waste containment in motor caravans and caravans for the purpose of obtaining a self containment certificate.
 It includes two amendments:

 - an amendment from 2012 to reference the Freedom Camping Act 2011, and introduce an easily recognisable sticker identifying self-contained vehicles that meet the NZS 5465 Standard

 - an amendment in 2017 to strengthen the minimum requirements for a toilet within a motor caravan or caravan.

-Copyright in NZS 5465:2001 Self containment of motor caravans and caravans is owned by the Crown and administered by the New Zealand Standards Executive.
+Copyright in NZS 5465:2001 Self containment of motor caravans and caravans is owned by the Crown and administered by the New Zealand Standards Executive and Standards New Zealand.
 Access to this standard has been sponsored by the Ministry of Business, Innovation and Employment under copyright licence LN001350.

 You are permitted to view and print this standard free of charge (subject to printing costs) for your own use.
 With the exceptions of Appendices A, C and D, for which separate permissions apply, you are not permitted to reproduce any part of the standard without prior written permission from Standards New Zealand unless your actions are covered by Part 3 of the Copyright Act 1994.